cesanta/mongoose/README.md

 HTTP response code

-You can also enable Json example using the `-DHAS_JSONCPP=ON` option when cmake'ing, this will build the `json` executable
+You can also enable Json example using the `-DHAS_JSONCPP=ON` option when cmake'ing, this will build the `json` executable.
+You also have to specify the `JSONCPP_DIR` that is the [JsonCpp](http://jsoncpp.sourceforge.net/) installation directory.

 Websockets are also supported and will be compiled if the `-DWEBSOCKET=ON` option is set with cmake (which is the default). `websocket.cpp` will be compiled to the